makersacademy/news-summary-challenge/README.md

 npm install
 ```

 In order to access the Guardian API and therefore in order for this program to work, you must have your own API key that is sent with every request.
-If you haven't already got one, you can sign up for one here https://open-platform.theguardian.com/access/.
+If you haven't already got one, you can sign up for one [here](https://open-platform.theguardian.com/access/).
 Once you have obtained your API key, you must create a JS file with a function that returns the key so that it can be used by the ArticlesApi class:

 ```
 touch src/apiKey.js